 2014: Bracken received a distinguished service award from the Fairfax County Historical Society for his 2001 book, Lake Barcroft History.

 2015–2018: Bracken had a heart valve operation in December 2015 and a laminectomy in September 2016.
 Adverse effects from anesthesia were noted following both operations and his health began to decline.
 The Brackens moved to The Kensington Falls Church in March 2017 where they received excellent care.
 They returned home for day visits from time to time.
 Martha passed away on August 3, 2018, and Tony followed 45 days later, on September 25, as a result of heart congestion.
 At Martha’s funeral and in subsequent days, family, friends, military colleagues and neighbors paid visits to Tony.
-His funeral was at Queen of Apostles Catholic Church and he was buried with Martha at Arlington Cemetery.
+His funeral was held at Queen of Apostles Catholic Church.
+He was buried, with Martha, at Arlington National Cemetery with full military honors on November 15, 2018.